Skip to content

 $version: "2"

-namespace example.hello
+namespace example.weather

 use alloy.proto#grpc